 1. Lock Multi User Management with Unlock Notifications, Advanced Scheduling and Automatic Lock/Unlock

-IMPORTANT NOTE: Please clear all the codes from your lock / reset your lock before installing this SmartApp to avoid conflicts.
+IMPORTANT NOTE: Please reset your lock before installation and clear all the codes from your lock after installing this SmartApp.
 Follow this procedure the first time you use the SmartApp to clear all the codes:

 - Scroll down and set the number of users you want to program into the lock